-The car accident lawyers at The Kelleher Firm do not back down from powerful opponents when fighting for compensation on your behalf.
+The car accident lawyers at Kelleher Law do not back down from powerful opponents when fighting for compensation on your behalf.
 When dealing with a traumatic injury and a damaged car, it can feel overwhelming and downright impossible to speak with an insurance adjuster.
 Rely on our experienced car accident attorneys in Naples and Fort Myers to handle your claim for you.

 Your case evaluation is free and we will pursue maximum compensation on your behalf.
 Please call us now at 833-546-3675.

 To learn more about accidents in Florida, please review the sections below:

 - Causes of Car Accidents

 - Common Car Accident Injuries

 - What You Should Do After a Car Accident

 - Why Hire an Attorney After a Crash?